-Science Fun with Dairy Foods (SF 50207) Science Fun with Dairy Foods - Required
+Science Fun with Dairy Foods (SF 50207) Science Fun with Dairy Foods - Required and 5) how you have applied this information.

-Prepare a display, digital presentation, or poster on one of the activities you completed from the manual.
-Share 1) the topic you investigated; 2) process used to conduct the experiment; 3) results and observations; 4) what you learned; and 5) how you have applied this information.
 You must furnish any equipment you need for the exhibit.
 Internet service is not provided.
 Be ready to answer questions about how you shared this information with others.
 Examples include talks and demonstrations and hosting or assisting with a workshop.
 Although it is not required, it is a good idea to bring your project guide for others to see and for you to share as needed during the conference judging.